Mahendra of Nepal: Promotion of religion

 After being member of the UN, King Mahendra invited the UN Secretary General U Thant to Nepal and involved him in the development of Lumbini as a birthplace of Gautam Buddha.

-In 1962 (2021 BS), King Mahendra, set up a Guthi Sansthan with the objectives to continue preservation and promotion of festivals, heritage and culture of the people.
+In 1962 King Mahendra set up a Guthi Sansthan with the objectives to continue preservation and promotion of festivals, heritage and culture of the people.
 During the kings reign, Sikhism flourished in Nepal as a number of Sikhs entered Nepal as a businessman with the permission of the king.
 King Mahendra was the one to provide first citizenship to Sikhs for their help during the drought in 1960s.
-During his entire rule, he enhanced the religious responsibilities of the royal family and enhanced the ritual status of the king in the society by routinely referencing himself in his speeches and writings "as the last remaining Hindu king of the world" He also promoted Dashain as a religious practice to integrate the entire state through integration of the local leaders into national government.
+During his entire rule, he enhanced the religious responsibilities of the royal family and enhanced the ritual status of the king in the society by routinely referencing himself in his speeches and writings "as the last remaining Hindu king of the world".
+He also promoted Dashain as a religious practice to integrate the entire state through integration of the local leaders into national government.
 All local and regional leaders were expected to receive Tika from the hands of the king and similarly from their bureaucratic superior and thus dispensing the political hierarchy from the center to all the corners of the country.
 Dashain embraced the vision of the panchayat regime to create a religiously and ethnically homogeneous society which accepted an hierarchical system with the king at its center to bring the country into a single integrated unit.